This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Thin Cylinders”.

 b) Most effective section

 d) Superior section

-Explanation: A channel is said to be the most economical, if it gives the maximum discharge under given cross-sectional area, bottom slope and roughness.
-The most economical section is also known as most efficient section.
+Explanation: A channel is said to be the most economical if it gives the maximum discharge under given cross-sectional area, bottom slope and roughness.
+The most economical section is also known as the most efficient section.